openstax/corgi/docs/operations/updating_the_stack.rst

 .. code-block:: bash

-   fly -t concourse-v6 sp -p cops-pdf-staging -c <(./bakery/build pipeline pdf staging --tag $TAG)
+   fly -t concourse-v6 sp -p cops-staging -c <(./bakery/build pipeline cops staging --tag $TAG)

 .. warning::
    Depending upon your environment, you may need to get the correct version of fly and login first.